kach/nearley/README.md

 ## Exploring a parser interactively

-The global install will provide `nearley-test`, a simple command-line tool you can use to inspect what a parser is doing.
-You input a generated `grammar.js` file, and then give it some input to test the parser against. `nearley-test` prints out the output if successful, and also gives you the complete parse table used by the algorithm.
-This is very helpful when you're testing a new parser.
+A global install of nearley provides `nearley-test`, a simple command-line tool you can use to inspect what a parser is doing.
+You input a generated `grammar.js` file, and then give it some input to test the parser against.
+`nearley-test` prints out the output if successful, and optionally pretty-prints the internal parse table used by the algorithm.
+This is helpful to test a new parser.

 ## The Unparser